Municipalities of Iceland: History

 The origin of the municipalities can be traced back to the commonwealth period in the 10th century when rural communities were organized into communes (hreppar [r̥ɛhpar̥]) with the main purpose of providing help for the poorest individuals in society.
 When urbanization began in Iceland during the 18th and 19th centuries, several independent townships (kaupstaðir [ˈkʰœypˌstaːðɪr̥]) were created.
 The role of municipalities was further formalized during the 20th century and by the end of the century there was no longer any official distinction between urban and rural municipalities.

 The trend in recent years has been to transfer more functions and power from the state to the municipalities.
 This has called for larger municipalities.
 The government encourages municipalities to merge but has taken a different approach to the issue than governments in other Nordic countries where forced amalgamation is regularly carried out (such as the municipal reform in Denmark that took effect in 2007).
 Instead, the process is voluntary.
 Municipalities negotiate possible mergers among themselves, and any merger must first receive approval from the relevant municipality's constituent voting electorate in a referendum.
 A similar approach is used by the Faroese government.
 However, municipalities having a population of below 50 may be forced to merge.

 The number of municipalities peaked in the mid-20th century.
 There were 229 of them in 1950.
-By 1995, their number had been reduced to 170.
-In the year 2000, only 124 municipalities remained in Iceland, and since 2022 there are 64.
+From 1986 to 1998, their number decreased from 222 to 124.
+From 2000 to 2024, their number decreased from 124 to the current figure of 62.